 SVGs are often conveyed inconsistently to assistive technologies.
 The component’s accessibility is also highly contextual.
 For optimal user experience, use the aria-description prop to let assistive technology users know the purpose of the loading spinner.

-and dynamic creation of html contentUsing JavaScript (e.g. in context of frameworks like Angular, VueJS or React), it is possible to dynamically change parts of a page without requiring the entire page to reload — for instance, to update a list of search results on the fly, or to display a discreet alert or notification which does not require user interaction.
+aria-live and dynamic creation of html contentUsing JavaScript (e.g. in context of frameworks like Angular, VueJS or React), it is possible to dynamically change parts of a page without requiring the entire page to reload — for instance, to update a list of search results on the fly, or to display a discreet alert or notification which does not require user interaction.
 While these changes are usually visually apparent to users who can see the page, they may not be obvious to users of assistive technologies.
 ARIA live regions fill this gap and provide a way to programmatically expose dynamic content changes in a way that can be announced by assistive technologies.

-triggers screen readers when an element with aria-live (or text within an element with aria-live) is added or removed from the DOM.
+aria-live triggers screen readers when an element with aria-live (or text within an element with aria-live) is added or removed from the DOM.
 In contrast, when you unhide a hidden element, neither elements nor text are added or removed from the DOM, so the element's aria-live property doesn’t come into play.

 Note that the live region needs to be present in the markup before the notification is generated or updated.
 If you dynamically generate both at the same time and inject them into the page, they will generally not be announced by assistive technologies.

-level depending on the content.
+You also need to adapt the role and aria-live level depending on the content.
 Further information can be found here https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions

 If the application is waiting for a process, it makes sense to display an indicator in a central location.